 Sepsis, also known as blood poisoning, can be life-threatening.
 Sepsis is caused by your immune system’s extreme reaction to an infection or injury, triggering an attack against your own organs and tissues.
 It is essential that sepsis is identified and treated as early as possible to avoid organ failure and even death.

 If you have suffered from sepsis that was misdiagnosed or identified late, TRUE Solicitors may be able to help you to make a claim.
 TRUE Solicitors has a team of lawyers who specialise in sepsis claims.
 Their experience and expertise can help you to obtain the maximum compensation in the shortest possible time.
+We handle all claims on a No Win, No Fee basis.

 What are the common causes of sepsis?